celo-org/celo-proposals/CIPs/cip-granda_mento.md

    * The current oracle price for the exchange is recorded.
 2. The proposed exchange must be approved by a multisig that has previously been authorized by Governance.
 At this point, the exchange still cannot be executed.
 3. A forced waiting period of X days must elapse before the exchange can be executed.
 During this time, Governance can choose to veto the exchange, refunding the exchange proposer.
-4. After the waiting period, the exchange is executed.
+4. After the waiting period, the exchange is executed according to the oracle price recorded in step 1.

 An exchange can have the following states:
 1. Proposed - The exchange has been proposed, but not yet approved by the approver.
 The proposer may still cancel their proposal and be refunded their deposit.